-The components that have a cost are the Compute instances and FastConnect (port and provider).
-All other components have no associated cost.
+The only components of this architecture that have a cost are the compute instances and FastConnect (port hours and provider charges).
+The other components have no associated cost.

-- The hub default security list has an SSH port open to 0.0.0.0/0.
-Adjust the security list to match only the hosts and networks that should have SSH access (or whatever other services ports are required) to your infrastructure.
+- The default security list of the hub VCN allows SSH traffic from 0.0.0.0/0.
+Adjust the security list to allow only the hosts and networks that should have SSH access (or whatever other services ports are required) to your infrastructure.

 - This deployment places all components in the same compartment.

 - Spoke VCNs are not accessible from the internet.

 Consider the service limits for VCNs and subnets for your tenancy.
 If more networks are required, request an increase in the limits.

 Within a region, performance isn’t affected by the number of VCNs.
 When you peer VCNs in different regions, consider latency.
 When you use spokes connected through VPN Connect or FastConnect, the throughput of the connection is an additional factor.

 Except for the instances, the remaining components have no redundancy requirements.

 The VPN Connect and FastConnect components are redundant.
 For further redundancy, use multiple connections, preferably from different providers.